IOC says it continues to have deepest concerns on "place of boxing" in Olympics | Sports-Games

 - Switzerland

-The International Olympic Committee (IOC) on Wednesday ''restated its deepest concerns'' on boxing's place in the 2024 Paris Olympics, citing ''unresolved'' issues with the International Boxing Association's governance structure, financial situation, and the scoring system.
+The International Olympic Committee on Wednesday ''restated its deepest concerns'' on boxing's place in the 2024 Paris Olympics, citing ''unresolved'' issues with the International Boxing Association's governance structure, financial situation and the scoring system even as the AIBA promised to ''exceed'' the laid down criteria.

 In a letter addressed to AIBA President Umar Kremlev, IOC Director General Christophe De Kepper said the Olympic body's Executive Board has asked him and its Chief Ethics and Compliance Officer to ''follow up'' on the situation.